VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Note:**
 - Admins can find info about any member.
 - Non-admin/mod members can use this command to find out information about themselves.
-- Will default to the user who sent the command if no arguments are given or the letter "I" is given.-
+- Will default to the user who sent the command if no arguments are given or the letter "I" is given.
 - Will search for members with spaces, is case-insensitive, and will check if the argument is within another member name.

 **Purpose:** Returns some info about a member in the server. \